ArinaGodman/etl_pipeline_w_tests_and_logs/README.md

     ```

 4. **Configure the database connection:**
     - Create an `.env` file in the root directory and add your PostgreSQL database configuration.
-I hid this file in security purposes.
+I hid this file for security purposes.
     ```
     PG_HOST=your_host
     PG_DATABASE=your_database